NBISweden/grave/README.md

 > [!IMPORTANT]
 > - Depth filtered graphs are not considered current best practice when users can provide relatively high coverage and high quality readsets typical of modern samples (e.g. 20x read coverage with 150 bp reads).
 In this case, an approach that uses *K*-mers from the reads to sample representative haplotypes from the unfiltered graph is preferable, `see unfiltered graphs section below`.
-> - However, when running `short, highly degraded, and contaminated aDNA readsets` through grave, `filtered graphs may perform better`.
+> - However, when running `short, highly degraded, and contaminated aDNA readsets` through `grave`, `filtered graphs may perform better`.
-> - This is because the haplotype subsampling of the graph is likely to underperform.
+> - This is because haplotype subsampling of the graph using read *K*-mers is likely to underperform.
 Issues include the low coverage of target reads, deamination of target reads, short target reads (that require higher read coverage to perform comparibly with longer reads), and high representation of non-target *K*-mers.
-In this case, it may be preferable to sacrifice some rare variants and use a depth filtered graph.
+Depending on the use case, it may be preferable to sacrifice some rare variants and use a depth filtered graph, or at least test both graph types.

 ##### Unfiltered graphs